quasarbright/Subduce/docs/overview.rst

 ------
 Integers and floating point numbers.
 Ex: ``234, -1.2, -.3, 4.``

-These will end up as python floats or integers, so they have the same behavior and properties
+These are represented as java doubles, so they have the same behavior and properties

 string
 ------